newrelic/newrelic-node-examples/gcp-pubsub/README.md

 # OpenTelemetry Example PubSub App

-This is an example app that uses the [New Relic agent](https://github.com/newrelic/node-newrelic) in the opentelemetry bridge mode to instrument GCP PubSub.
+This is an example app that uses the [New Relic agent](https://github.com/newrelic/node-newrelic) in the OpenTelemetry bridge mode to instrument GCP Pub/Sub.

-## Setup
+## Example App Setup

 ### Setup GCP PubSub